Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 When signing in to the Clarifai platform with the correct username and password, 2FA is activated.
 A pop-up prompt will appear on the screen requesting the authentication code.

 Enter the six-digit code from the authenticator app and click the **Verify** button.
-You will be successfully signed into to the Community Portal.
+You will be successfully signed in to the platform.

 ![](/img/others-2/2fa-4.png)